Over $400 Million Recovered For Our Clients “Roger K. Gelb is one of the area’s most respected and sought-after legal minds” – Washingtonian Magazine

 The Role of Uber’s Insurance in Accident Claims

 Our legal help after an Uber collision has been in practice against these cases since the beginning.
 At one time, Uber and Lyft offered $1,000,000.00 in liability coverage to all drivers, considerably more than most policies for private drivers.
 However, that ended in 2019 when James River Insurance cut ties with Uber.
+In 2025, this again reverted in part, as Farmers’ policies now offer $1 million when a driver is on the way to pickup a rider or on a trip.
+This is the current policy in 2025 as it applies in Washington, DC, and elsewhere.
+The policy is much less if the Uber driver is on the app, but not en route on behalf of the app.

-When an Uber driver is at fault in an accident while online, their insurance policy with Farmers Insurance should be utilized.
+If you are in an accident while online, the insurance policy with Farmers Insurance should be utilized.
 This policy may provide PIP or Med-Pay coverage, which a DC ride-share accident lawyer can help you access.
 If you are an Uber or Lyft passenger, you may be entitled to first-party medical coverage and potentially wage loss reimbursement (Medical-Payment or PIP coverage).
 Please keep in mind that pursuing this particular claim may require the timely filing of an application form (sometimes within 60 days of the accident date) and may even preclude the liability claim.
 This makes consulting with an attorney imperative.

 Basics of a DC Uber Accident Case